raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

   //=> "alpha beta"
 ```

 This style allows us to make autovivifying hashes wherever we like, without having to set up a new class and a new module.
-This is exactly the approach explained in [implementing autovivification in Ruby hashes].
+This is exactly the approach explained in [Implementing autovivification in Ruby hashes].

 Of course, in Ruby the `Hash` class comes baked in, so there's a good incentive to build upon a standard and very common data structure.
 In JavaScript, we have to build our own.
 If we're not that interested in classical OO, maybe we can back up and strip things down to their essentials?